finanalyst/raku-pod-render/MarkDown.md

 `Extractor.raku` depends on `GTK::Simple`, which in turns requires the `GTK-3.0` library to be installed (see installation documentation of `GTK::Simple`.

-# More detail and differences from Pod::To::HTML
+# More detail and differences from Pod::To::HTML2
-See [RenderPod](RenderPod.md) [PodToHTML](PodToHTML.md) for more detail. `Pod::To::MarkDown` has templates to produce MarkDown and not HTML.
+See [RenderPod](RenderPod.md) [PodToHTML2](PodToHTML2.md) for more detail. `Pod::To::MarkDown` has templates to produce MarkDown and not HTML.
 In addition: